Do you have questions about why you are being referred, root canals, etc.? Visit our FAQ page for more information.

 How the Procedure Works

-Our doctors have advanced specialized training in anesthesia, and we will treat you as efficiently as possible.
+Dr. Taylor has advanced specialized training in anesthesia, and he will treat you as efficiently as possible.
 After a thorough diagnosis of your tooth, a small amount of local anesthetic will be administered.
 Your tooth will be isolated with a piece of plastic called a “rubber dam” which acts to keep the inside of your tooth clean and dry during the procedure.
 The tooth is then cleaned out in a series of steps.
 A temporary or final restoration is placed, and the procedure is completed.

 Oftentimes, treatments can be completed in one visit.
 However, in some cases, two or more visits may be needed.
 Our treatment is tailored to your specific tooth.
 We work as efficiently as possible while still providing you with the best possible outcome.
 After a root canal is completed, a crown is usually recommended.
 Your dentist will place the crown for you.
 It is important that the crown be placed soon after root canal therapy to prevent the tooth from breaking, as well as to prevent bacteria from the saliva re-entering the canal space.